nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

    The `nms-server-address` should be the address of the NGINX Management Suite host.
 IPv4 addresses and hostnames are supported.
 The `nms-basic-auth-secret` should be the namespace/name of the secret created in step 2, i.e `nginx-cluster-connector/nms-basic-auth`.
    For more information on the command-line flags, see [Configuration](#configuration).

-6. To deploy the Nginx Cluster Connector,  run the following command to deploy the application to your Kubernetes cluster:
+6. To deploy the Nginx Cluster Connector, save the file above and run the following command to deploy it to your Kubernetes cluster:
    ```
    > kubectl apply -f cluster-connector.yaml
    ```

 ## Viewing Usage Data
+The NGINX Cluster Connector reports the number of NGINX Ingress Controller instances and nodes in the cluster to NGINX Management Suite.
+To view the usage data, query the NGINX Management Suite API.
+The usage data is available in the following endpoint:

 #TODO: instructions how to get the UUID.
 ```